Table of Contents

 Brunate

-Brunate is a terraced settlement up the steep hillside surrounding the lake and is located just above Como.
-You can visit Brunate via the funicular that takes passengers up the steep climb.
-The town has stunning views of Lake Como’s southern side with mountains in the background.
-At the top of the funicular is a cafe allowing adventure seekers to stop off for a traditional Italian espresso.
+The town has great views of Lake Como’s southern side with mountains in the background.
+At the top of the funicular is a cafe allowing visitors to stop for a traditional Italian espresso.

 You can get to the top of Mount Boletto after arriving at Brunate, but you have to go on foot.
-The Volta Lighthouse, dedicated to Alessandro Volta, is another place to enjoy wonderful views.
+The Volta Lighthouse, dedicated to Alessandro Volta, is another place to enjoy the views.

 Concorso d’Eleganza Villa d'Este

 Usually, only 50 cars are displayed, and the vehicles' manufacture dates range from the 1920s to the 1970s.
-Since Villa d'Este is a hotel that isn't open for public tours like other popular Lake Como Villas, the motor show is an excellent opportunity to explore the grounds of the famed villa.
-You can also book a room at the hotel during your visit as it is a highly-rated place to stay.
+Since Villa d'Este is a hotel that isn't open for public tours like other popular Lake Como Villas, the show is an good opportunity to explore the grounds of the famed villa.

 Lake and Villa Tours